 Once you grab focus, secure it by switching the lens to manual focus, then go jump in the frame!

 If you’re controlling your camera from your phone, using one of the methods mentioned above, you can select where the focus falls after you’ve taken your own position in the frame.

 Related: 6 Reasons Why You’re Getting Blurry Photos

 Once you’re in the frame, do whatever you like to get the style of family photos you want.

 Mix it up with everyone looking at the camera, and draw out more candid moments with tickles, giggles and cuddles.
 Most of all, have fun!

 Get a variety of compositions by adjusting the tripod and the camera.

 Once you’ve taken a bunch of shots, try some different angles.
 Maneuver the tripod up or down, and alter the camera angle for high and low perspectives.

 So be prepared for more outtakes than you would normally get, and don’t beat yourself up about it!
-Instead, it pays to take extra shots of every set up to give yourself more chance of nailing it!
+Instead, it pays to take extra shots of every set-up to give yourself more chances of nailing it!

 Once you’re done, if the kids are still into it, take the opportunity to grab a quick few snaps of them on their own.
 You may as well make the most of it!